s3ql/s3ql/rst/installation.rst

 `GitHub <https://github.com/s3ql/s3ql/releases>`_ and validate them with `signify <https://github.com/aperezdc/signify>`_::

-  signify -V -m s3ql-A.B.C.tar.gz -p s3ql-A.B.pub
+  signify -V -m s3ql-A.B.C.tar.gz -p <public-key>

-The same public key is used for every bugfix release in the ``A.B`` series, so the key file is named after the major.minor portion only (e.g. ``s3ql-6.1.pub`` for any 6.1.x release).
+The public key needs to be retrieved from a trustworthy source for the first installation.

-You need to obtain ``s3ql-A.B.pub`` from a trustworthy source for the first release you install.
-After that, the trust chain is self-sustaining: each release tarball contains the public key for the next release in its ``signify/`` directory under the name ``s3ql-next.pub``.
-After verifying the tarball, extract that file and use it as ``-p`` for the following release.
+Afterwards, the trust chain is self-sustaining: each release tarball contains the public key for the release in its ``signify/`` directory.
+Bugfix releases (`A.B.C`) will be signed by `s3ql-A.B.pub`.
+New major or minor releases (`A.B.0`) will be signed be `s3ql-next.pub`.

 After validating the tarball, unpack it and change into the newly created `s3ql-X.Y.Z` directory.
 At this point, you can use any tool that can work with Python `pyproject.toml` files to install S3QL.